Christopher Miller

 ______________________

-Christopher L. Miller, Ph.D., Yale University, 1983, is the Frederick Clifford Ford Professor of African American Studies and French.
-His latest book, Impostors: Literary Hoaxes and Cultural Authenticity, was published by the University of Chicago Press in 2019.
-The French Atlantic Triangle: Literature and Culture of the Slave Trade, was published by Duke University Press in 2008 and was a finalist for the Melville Herskovits Prize of the African Studies Association; it has now been published in French translation.
+Christopher L. Miller, Ph.D., Yale University, 1983, is the Emeritus Frederick Clifford Ford Professor of African American Studies (now Black Studies) and French.
+His latest book, Thresholds: A “Complete” Table of the Borrowings in Yambo Ouologuem’s Le Devoir de violence, and Why They Matter, was published by Liverpool University Press in 2024.
+His Impostors: Literary Hoaxes and Cultural Authenticity was published by the University of Chicago Press in 2019 and will be issued in French translation by Les Presses Universitaires de Vincennes.
+The French Atlantic Triangle: Literature and Culture of the Slave Trade was published by Duke University Press in 2008 and was a finalist for the Melville Herskovits Prize of the African Studies Association; it was published in French translation by Editions les Perséides.
 His other publications include: Nationalists and Nomads: Essays on Francophone African Literature and Culture (1998); Theories of Africans: Francophone Literature and Anthropology in Africa (1990); and Blank Darkness: Africanist Discourse in French (1985), all with Chicago.
-At Yale since 1984, he has served as Associate Chair in African American Studies (1988–89), Director of Undergraduate Studies, Director of Graduate Studies, and Chair of the French Department.
-He has directed dozens of dissertations.
-Miller is on the editorial board of Yale French Studies, French Forum, and African Identities.
-He regularly teaches courses on African and Caribbean literatures in French; postcolonial theory; French literature; film, literary and anthropological theory; and comparative African literatures.
+At Yale from 1984, he served as Associate Chair in African American Studies, Director of Undergraduate Studies, Director of Graduate Studies, and Chair of the French Department.
+He directed dozens of dissertations.
+He taught courses on African and Caribbean literatures in French; postcolonial theory; French literature; film, literary and anthropological theory; and comparative African literatures.
+He retired in 2020.